-Energy prices have long been a bit of a political hot potato, but recently politicians and the media have focussed their attentions on the UK’s big six energy providers and their role in the energy market.
+Energy prices have long been a bit of a political hot potato, but recently politicians and the media have focussed their attentions on the big six UK energy companies and their role in the energy market.

 But why are they being criticised so much, which companies actually make up the big six and do smaller suppliers offer a valid alternative?
 Find the answers to these questions and plenty more in uSwitch’s guide to the big six.